-The Company continues to be in disagreement with the main contractor of the recent development of Phoenicia Hotel regarding certain differences between applications for payment made by the contractor and amounts that have been certified as due based on the assessment of a professional cost consultancy firm engaged by the Company since inception of the project.
-The company is also contesting claims for additional services from architects, involved in the same development, due to delays and additional expense caused by their execution of the services provided.
+The Company is in disagreement with the main contractor of the recent development of Phoenicia Hotel regarding certain differences between applications for payment made by the contractor and amounts that have been certified as due based on the assessment of a professional cost consultancy firm engaged by the Company since inception of the project.
+The Company is also contesting claims for additional services from architects, involved in the same development, due to delays and additional expense caused by their execution of the services provided.

-The Directors are of the opinion that no amounts are due, and accordingly, no provision is being made in the financial statements.
+Based on expert technical advice received, the Directors are of the opinion that no amounts are due, and accordingly, no provision is being made in the financial statements.
 Furthermore, the Company has a number of counter claims against the contractor and the architects relating to delays and defects, amongst others.

 Should amounts, if any, become payable, these will be partly recharged to a related company owning the property.